 Included in the debt validation program is credit repair.

-That’s a BIG IF.
-In many cases, once credit card debt goes to a third-party debt collection company, it is often proven to be invalid after getting disputed.
-Just look at Golden Financial’s track-record and online customer reviews.
-Action speaks louder than words, and based on our track record and the online reviews, this speaks louder than words!
 We’ve had less than a handful of complaints over the last six years.
 This huge success is mainly attributed to the fact that we offer multiple debt relief options for Pennsylvania residents to choose from.
-Having said that, debt validation is by far the most popular plan.

 If you are current on your accounts when joining a debt validation or debt negotiation program, your credit score will go down because your creditors don’t get paid on a monthly basis on either plan.